sjg/my-search-story/README.md

 ## 🚀 How it Works

 1.  **🔐 Authenticate:** Securely log in with your Google account.
-We only ask for permission to access your search and Chrome history via the Data Portability API.
+The app only asks for permission to access your search history via the Data Portability API.
 2.  **🚚 Fetch Your Data:** Request an archive of your search history over a specific date range.
 The app will monitor the job status until your data is ready.
 3.  **🤖 Generate Magic:** We pick a random selection of your search terms and feed them to Google's Gemini AI to write a completely unique short story.
 4.  **🎧 Listen & See:** The generated story is converted to speech using Google's Text-to-Speech API, and a custom background image is generated with Imagen to match the story's theme.